 The bill amends the Income Tax Act of 1967, specifically section 527a, to revise the heating fuel cost credit provisions for Michigan claimants.
 It allows claimants to receive a credit for heating fuel costs related to their homestead, while excluding certain facilities such as adult foster care homes and nursing homes.
 The credit calculation will be based on a defined table that considers the number of exemptions claimed, and it mandates annual adjustments to ensure that individuals with household resources below 110% of the federal poverty income standards can access the credit.
-Additionally, the bill introduces requirements for heating fuel providers to inform customers about the necessary information for determining the credit and outlines the remittance process for credits, emphasizing timely payments and protections against service discontinuation during specific periods for those in the winter protection program.
+Additionally, the bill introduces requirements for heating fuel providers to inform customers about the necessary information for determining the credit and outlines the remittance process for credits, including direct payments to providers and protections against service discontinuation during specific periods for those in the winter protection program.

 Statutes affected: